Paul Sievert

-Paul Sievert (12 March 1895 – 18 December 1988) was a German racewalker, best known for his achievements in the 50 kilometres race walk.
+Paul Sievert (7 August 1895 – 18 December 1988) was a German racewalker, known for his achievements in the 50 kilometres race walk.

 Career

 On 5 October 1924 in Munich, Sievert set a new world record in the 50 kilometres race walk.
 Throughout his career, he won four national championships.
 Sievert also competed in the 50 km walk at the 1932 Summer Olympics, where he finished sixth.